apache/cassandra-java-driver/manual/statements/built/README.md

 BuiltStatement selectAll3 = QueryBuilder.select().from("test", "test");
 ```

-Besides selection of the specific columns, there is also a possibility of calling of
+Besides selection of the specific columns, it's also possible to call arbitrary CQL
-arbitrary CQL function by using the `fcall` (this is just example, don't do this on real
+function by using the `fcall` method (this is just example, don't do this on real data):
-data):

 ```java
 BuiltStatement sum = QueryBuilder.select().fcall("sum", column("id")).as("sum_id")